-Turn off SH 2, 9 km north of Upper Hutt, the turn off is signposted to Pakuratahi Forest.
+From Upper Hutt: Turn off SH 2, 9 km north of Upper Hutt.
+The turn off is signposted to Pakuratahi Forest.
 The carpark is 1 km along a metal road.

-You can also access the trail from Cross Creek in the Remutaka Forest Park, about an hour and 15 minutes drive from Wellington across the Rimutaka Hill Road.
-Turn onto Moore St, Featherston, continue into Western Lake Rd, and turn right onto Cross Creek Road.
+From Featherston: Remutaka Forest Park is about 1 hr 15 minutes drive from Wellington across the Rimutaka Hill Road.
+In Featherston, turn onto Moore St, continue into Western Lake Rd, and turn right onto Cross Creek Road.

-For 77 years specially built Fell engines climbed the Rimutaka Incline connecting Wellington and the Wairarapa.
+For 77 years specially built Fell engines climbed the Remutaka Incline connecting Wellington and the Wairarapa.

 Building this railway across the rugged Remutaka Ranges threw up a technological challenge much greater than found anywhere else in New Zealand.
 A tunnel was the preferred option but could not be afforded.
 So the 'temporary' solution was a steep mountain railway.